How to Stop Automatic Windows Updates

 - Hit Enter

-Windows 10 users do not have the option of disabling automatic updates using this method.
-Instead, you should go to the System and Security settings in the control panel where you can choose to disable updates.
+Windows 10 users do not have the option to disable automatic updates using this method.
+Instead, go to the System and Security settings in the control panel where you can choose to disable them.

 - Click Change settings.

 - In the next window, scroll to the Never check for updates (not recommended) option.

 You can follow this up by turning off Security and Maintenance notifications in the Action Center.
 Otherwise, you will get bombarded with endless security messages telling you to enable updates.